Md-Ruhul-Amin-Rony/FilmSystemAPIUsingRepositoryPattern/README.md

 *Genre class: has a one-to-many relationship with the Movie class.
 One genre can be associated with many movies, but a movie can only have one genre.

 *Movie class: has a many-to-one relationship with both the Genre class and Person class.
-A movie belongs to a single genre and a single person, but a genre and a person can have many movies associated with them.
+A movie belongs to a single genre and many person, but a genre and a person can have many movies associated with them.

 *Person class: has a many-to-many relationship with the Genre class.
 A person can have many favorite genres, and a genre can be associated with many persons.
 This is achieved through the use of a junction table which holds the foreign keys of both the Person and Genre tables.
-Similarly, Person class has a one-to-many relationship with the Movie class as a person can have many movies, but a movie can only belong to one person.
+Similarly, Person class has a many-to-many relationship with the Movie class as a person can have many movies, but many movies can only belong to one person.
+This is achieved through the use of a junction table which holds the foreign keys of both the Person and Movie tables.
 # Endpoints.

 ###  (Get) all people in the system.